 Bolderwood: Jubilee Grove Trail

-Wander into Blackwater Arboretum and back via the deer viewing platform
+Wander into Bolderwood and back via the deer viewing platform

 Starting from Bolderwood car park this meandering route leads you past the deer fields and some majestic trees, the oldest of which date back to 1860.
 Unfortunately a large number of trees were lost in the Great Storms of 1987 and 1991, but many new trees have been planted and more will be planted over the coming years.

 Information panels welcome you to Bolderwood and provide useful and interesting details about the site and its walks before you venture into the woods.
 Head to the deer watching platform for spectacular views of the deer herd, which are fed by a keeper during the summer months.

 This Forestry England trail is a waymarked walk.
 Just follow the waymarker posts to enjoy an easy to follow route for all.

 - Start/finish: Bolderwood car park, grid ref SU 243 086, no postcode.

 - Ordnance Survey map: Explorer OL 22 New Forest

 - Getting there: No public transport links, parking at Bolderwood car park.

 - Duration: Under 1 hour